Meyer Food – meat processor wastewater

 Aerofloat has designed and built the wastewater treatment system for Circular Plastics Australia in Laverton, Melbourne after its success with the Albury plant.

-Following the plastics recycling industry boom in Australia with the inception of the National Plastics Plan in 2021, Aerofloat has become the go-to wastewater treatment company for new projects.
+Following the plastics recycling industry boom in Australia with the inception of the National Plastics Plan in 2021, Aerofloat has become the go-to wastewater treatment company for new plastics recycling projects.
+Aerofloat has designed major wash water and wastewater solutions that meet the specific criteria of multiple companies and councils across the eastern board, including the Circular Plastics Australia major facilities.

-Aerofloat’s system included an IPS (inlet pumping station), screening, balance tank, AeroDAF, sludge tank, screw press, and effluent tank.
+Aerofloat’s solution for the Laverton North site includes an IPS (inlet pumping station), screening, balance tank, AeroCIRC DAFs, sludge tank, screw press, and effluent tank.

-“The new plant in Laverton can process two tons of HDPE and two tons of PP per hour.
-That means it’s going to process over 20,000 tonnes a year.
-Aerofloat’s solution will manage those flows and ensure compliant effluent discharge to sewer,” said Michael Anderson, GM Engineering and Projects for Aerofloat.
+“The plant in Laverton can process two tonnes of HDPE and two tonnes of PP per hour.
+That means it’s able to process over 20,000 tonnes a year.
+Aerofloat’s solution manages those flows and ensures compliant effluent discharge to sewer,” said Michael Anderson, GM Engineering and Projects for Aerofloat.

-Adam Kornhauser, Site Lead for the Laverton facility says the plant will contribute to creating a circular economy that benefits its local community.
+Adam Kornhauser, Site Lead for the Laverton North facility said the plant contributes to creating a circular economy that benefits its local community.
 Aerofloat worked closely with the Circular Plastics team to ensure collaboration across all facets of the project.

 “Circular Plastics Australia has worked with Aerofloat on previous projects,” said Kornhauser.
 “Aerofloat’s design engineers therefore understood our needs and were able to bring that knowledge from existing plants to ensure a robust design that would meet our requirements.”